uw-loci/coding-club/2018-04-17 - Intro to software architecture.md

   functioning.
 For example, KNIME can invoke ImageJ commands and scripts within its workflows.
 So we say ImageJ is _integrated_ into KNIME.

+### How can we achieve interoperability?

+Rule of thumb: start with command line functionality.
+With this approach, if your software can run on the command line, with only files and stdin/stdout, you achieve interoperability with a huge suite of tools structured the same way.

+* This is more powerful than a "GUI-centric" software.
+  You can always build the GUI on top.
+* Scales better: can run headless on a cluster.
+More important than ever.

+Think about what the inputs and outputs are.
+Standards.

 ## Modularity

 __Not modular enough__: A 10 GB software package that does everything.
 To gain